kbaird/Fate-XSLT/characters/XiaoJiahuo/private_gm_plans.md

 ### Jenn
   - Someone from _Hawthorne Droneworks_ raids her mansion or club for drug used for sister
-    - turns out it is a slight mod of _[Researcher]_'s original formula
+    - turns out it is a slight mod of _[Researcher Predecessor]_'s original formula
   - **Inciting Incident**: _Who's After the Formula, and Why?_

 ### Mike